TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-kiosk-update-entity.md

 There's no point doing all this work unless my shower dashboard works better than the Vaillant app.
 The Home Assistant emoncms integration pulls data from my local Open Energy Monitoring data logger every minute.
 That just about works.
 There's a five minute window before the heat pump will shut down, so plenty of time to notice that the gauges have jumped into the green.

 Unfortunately, it doesn't feel great, especially if you're watching the gauges.
 It can seem like an eternity waiting for them to change.
-It's especially annoying when I know that the data logger updates every ten seconds.
+It's especially annoying when I know that the data logger captures changes every ten seconds.

 Home Assistant integrations that poll a remote data source follow a common pattern.
 You create a `Coordinator` object and pass it to the Home Assistant core.
 The coordinator has an `update_interval` property that defines how often data should be updated.
 The Home Assistant core calls the coordinator back when it's time to update the data.